Zeyini/weekend-react-gallery/INSTRUCTIONS.md

 ### Required Architecture:

-To practice passing values as `props` in React, you must build your gallery app using multiple components: `App`, `GalleryList`, and `GalleryItem`.
+✅To practice passing values as `props` in React, you must build your gallery app using multiple components: `App`, `GalleryList`, and `GalleryItem`.

-* `App`: Represents the overall application or site.
+* ✅`App`: Represents the overall application or site.
   * The App must have a `data-testid="app"` attribute
       * **DO NOT DO THIS**:
           * ```jsx